openziti/ziti/quickstart/kubernetes/sidecar-tunnel/kubernetes-sidecar-tunnel-quickstart.md

     54.67.121.213
     54.67.121.213

-Notice that the `wget` client is using the DNS name that we provided in the Ziti service definition to make the request.
+Notice that the `curl` client is using the DNS name that we provided in the Ziti service definition to make the request.